 American Airlines Inc. (NASDAQ: AAL) is next on our list.
-Travel bans, fears of a pandemic spreading across borders, and travelers preferring to stay home than risk travel are all obvious reasons shares of American Airlines stock tanked 51% from Feb.
+Travel bans, fears of a pandemic spreading across borders, and travelers preferring to stay home are all obvious reasons shares of American Airlines stock tanked 51% from Feb.
 12 to March 9.

-The coronavirus is hitting the airlines especially hard due to their business model.
+The coronavirus hit the airlines especially hard due to their business model.